simonkrenger/k8s-isolation/README.md

 # Containers to test Kubernetes isolation

-This repository contains code to create containers that test the isolation of Kubernetes.
-Typically, the containers in this repository excessively consume resources in order to influence other containers running on the same node.
+This repository contains code to create containers that test the isolation of Kubernetes or other container orchestrators.
+Typically, the containers in this repository excessively consume resources, which may affect other containers or processes running on the same host.

 ## Description

 The following containers are available in this repository:

-### forkbomb

-The `forkbomb` container runs a script that forks infinitely.
-This creates new processes, potentially affecting other workload by using up system resources.

 ### cpuload